DavidHearl/flag-game/README.md

 ## Bugs

 * One of the initial 'bugs' is with the random selection of the flag.
 There is a chance that the same flag will be selected back to back.
 However, The probability of this is very low at 1/64,516 (0.00155%).
 The issue comes when randomly selecting answers to the question, the probability of 2 values being the same when randomly selecting from the array is at least 2.4%.
 Running an example 10,000,000 times it returned 3.94%
+* The probablility of the flag returning back to back should only happen 1 in every 2150 games.
+However, the bigger issue is a flag re-occuring during the same game.
+Based on a game size of 30 the probability that a flag will appear twice goes up to 83.68% which means there will be duplicate flags in every 5 out of 6 games.
+To counter this, the array was shuffled and 30 flags were selected in order, so the shuffle is random but the selection is in order.

 ## Notes